edgarminers/python-edgar/README.md

 `python-edgar` can be used as a library called from another python script, or as a standalone script.

+## Features
+- Fast: parallel downloads with `multiprocessing`.
+The more CPUs you have the faster it'll go.
+- Efficient: retrieve compressed archives instead of raw index file that are 10 times bigger
+- Import as a library in your python project or run as a standalone script
+- Python 2 & 3 Compatible with external 0 dependencies.

+## Usage

-## Using python-edgar as a library
+### Using python-edgar as a library

 Install from pip in a virtualenv
 ```sh